 Selecting U-COPE as the most appropriate approach acknowledges clinical evidence that self-harm is linked to the risk of suicide (see further case study on suicide prevention).

-It also tests the innovative psychological intervention already being locally used by Mersey Care Trust in hospital and community outpatient settings, to treat a student population presenting with self-harming behaviours.
+It also tests the innovative psychological intervention already being locally used by MCT in hospital and community outpatient settings, to treat a student population presenting with self-harming behaviours.

 The Student Liaison Service